 - Talk to employers about sponsoring an employee team to support a school or tutoring/ mentoring organization;

 - Talk to religious congregations or community groups about creating volunteer teams to help tutor, mentor or with outreach;

 - Help us with volunteer management, event planning, fundraising, database or general admin work.

 - Research on community needs, assets, and successful programs.

 - Research on attitudes and opinions of community members on getting more involved in their communities.

 Help with graphic design and infographics, photos or videos.

 Develop THE CIVIC IMAGINATION radio show, radio segment or podcast, a series of segments to inspire people with stories on their community, people who are working to strengthen it, promising programs based in DC or in other cities, and stories of individuals making a difference in their communities.
 Segments could, perhaps, be used as features for current radio shows or packaged together as a separate show.

-Help us organize CIVIC FEST, a weekend festival planned for the summer of 2017 that combines music and the arts; thought-provoking workshops; community and nature with the goal of inspiring people to work together to build stronger communities and more fulfilling lives.
+Help us organize CIVIC FEST.
+Our first one in August 2018 at Meridian Hill/Malcolm X Park in Columbia Heights combined music and the arts; community, volunteer opportunities, and nature with the goal of inspiring people to work together to build stronger communities and more fulfilling lives.